jlelong/LaTeX-Workshop-wiki/View.md

 ### Invert mode

 A kind of dark mode for the PDF viewer is available.
 Set `latex-workshop.view.pdf.invert` to about `0.9` to `1.0`.
+You must reopen the internal viewers or restart VS Code to take into account a change in this configuration.

 |                                    Setting key                                    |                Description                   |
 | --------------------------------------------------------------------------------- | -----------------------------------------    |